XorTroll/uLaunch/README.md

 In order to only build a certain subproject, you can run `make` plus the subproject's name: `make usystem`, `make uloader`, `make umenu`, `make umanager`

-## FAQ
+## Simple FAQ

 - Why can't I access the usual system settings, while I can access other normal system menus like the album, mii editor, user page, etc.?

-  - This is a technical issue.
-While all these mentioned menus are separate applets (separate programs, independent from the HOME menu itself, which can be launched at will) system settings are actually part of HOME menu itself; therefore, we have to implement manually all of them... which requires its effort, so only a bunch of the available settings (plus a few extras) are currently available here, while the remaining settings are being implemented one by one.
+  - This is an unfortunate technical issue.
+While the web browser, user page, album... are separate applets (separate programs, independent from the HOME menu itself) system settings are *actually* part of HOME menu itself.
+Therefore, we have to implement manually all of them... which requires its effort, so only a bunch of the available settings (plus a few extras) are currently available here, while the remaining settings are being reversed and implemented.

 - Will using uLaunch get me banned online?

-  - While no bans have been reported related to using uLaunch, replacing the retail HOME menu's functionality is never a completely safe idea, so always use it at your own risk.
-Keep in mind that uLaunch doesn't perform any telemetry or communications with N's servers whatsoever, thus they might be able to notice you're running something different from the original HOME menu.
+  - There have been some cases where using uLaunch may have caused bans.
+Keep in mind that replacing the official HOME menu's functionality is never a completely safe idea, so always use it at your own risk.
+Since uLaunch doesn't perform any telemetry or communications with Nintendo servers, they might be able to notice you are running something different from the original HOME menu.

+- Why does uLaunch (sometimes) feel slower than the official HOME menu?

+  - There are several possible reasons:

+    - uLaunch loads more content than the official HOME menu when loading.
+Most of the official HOME menu's UI are solid colors, while uLaunch loads several images, etc. Being customizable comes with minor drawbacks, like this one.

+    - Icons are lazily loaded, so for menus with many entries (essentially for people having a ton of games) navigating through the menu will be slightly laggy until everything loads, which will just take a few seconds.
+The 3DS menu has similar laggy moments, by the way ;)

+    - Aside from the two excuses above, there is always room for further optimizations in uLaunch's code.
+Feel free to submit any issues of excessive lag/slowdowns, I'll do my best to improve it :)

 ## Credits